junegunn/fzf/README-VIM.md

 - On Neovim
 - On GVim
-- On Terminal Vim with the non-default layout
+- On Terminal Vim with a non-default layout
     - `call fzf#run({'left': '30%'})` or `let g:fzf_layout = {'left': '30%'}`

 #### Starting fzf in Neovim floating window